 After lunch, we headed to our hotel, El Colibri Boutique Hotel & Spa in their king queen room.
 This suite has an area with a king bed, one with a queen bed, and then a sitting area and large spa bathroom.
 It is located along Moonstone Beach and we found it to be both comfortable and stylish.
 This one-of-a-kind artisan built hotel is a blend of hand-crafted natural materials and it is tucked in a California State Parkland preserve.

 You can probably sense a theme right?
 Nature activity, relaxing hotel, delicious food… that was pretty much our vacation goal for this trip and we nailed it!

 Dinner was at Robins Restaurant out on their back patio.
 This is a dog-friendly restaurant with a menu full of fresh and healthy options.
 We don't drink alcohol, but we heard that they had a great collection of wines and amazing desserts.
 We also don't eat sweets often, but we were really tempted here.

 Everything we had was really good.
 They had dishes that were vegan already and some that they offered right away to make vegan.
-Although this too is perfect for follow a traditional diet.
+Although this too is perfect for those that follow a traditional diet too.
 The brussel sprout appetizer was quite possibly Ashley's favorite dish ever.
 I agree, it was amazing and the flavors melted together perfectly.

 We walked along the streets in Cambria after dinner sipping coffee and hot chocolate until we got sleepy.
 We knew that we had a really big day planned for the next day and we wanted to have as much energy as possible to do it all.